 1 tsp sugar

 Peel and cut potato into small pieces.
 Place in pot with 1 cup water, lid on, and simmer to mashing consistency.
 Mash, cool and when luke warm add sugar and flour.
-Mix to a firm texture.
+Mix to a pikelet batter consistency.
+If it is too thick, add more warm water.
 Cover and place in a warm place for 24-48 hours to ferment.
 The mixture should smell yeasty and sweet.

 After 24-48 hours, set aside 1 tablespoon of the dough and put into a large Agee jar.
 Cover and keep in warm place.
 Feed one day with ½ cup warm potato water and next day with 1 teaspoon sugar.
 This is your ‘bug’ which is the base for making future loaves of rewena.
 Skip this step if you only want to make one loaf.